+How you decide between throw pillows and pillow covers boils down to pricing and storage availability!
 Who doesn’t love throw pillows, am I right?!
-They’re a quick and fun way to transform a space, adding color, contrast, texture, and character.
-I’ve been curious about this question for some time now and was inspired to write this when I saw the most adorable pillow post from @jr.h0mes.
+They’re a quick and fun way to transform a space!
+Pillows add color, contrast, and texture.
 So the question I have is this, are you a pillow cover lover or a throw pillow hoarder?
-Let me explain, do you prefer to buy pillow inserts and just replace the pillow covers or would you much rather purchase new throw pillows where the insert and cover cannot be separated?
+Let me explain, do you prefer to buy pillow inserts and just replace the pillow covers?
+Or would you much rather purchase new throw pillows where the insert and cover cannot be separated?

 The best thing about purchasing throw pillows is their availability.
-On any given day you could drive to your nearest Target, Home Goods or any other home decor store and grab some new pillows.
+On any given day, you could drive to your nearest Target, Home Goods, or any other home decor store and grab some new pillows.
 If you’re someone like me who appreciates instant gratification, then this might be the option for you.
 In addition to being easily accessible, these pillows are also pretty darn affordable.
 For instance, depending on the specific size, you can purchase a throw pillow from Target for as little as $15.
-At that price, I wouldn’t be upset if these pillows got ruined by my girls, Hubby or house guests.
+At that price point, I wouldn’t be upset if these pillows got ruined by my girls, Hubby or house guests.

 Purchasing pillow covers can get pricy.
-The size, fabric and particular brand will definitely affect how much you pay.
+The size, fabric, and particular brand will definitely affect how much you pay.
 I’m not the most patient person and unfortunately, I haven’t had much success in finding pillow covers in stores.
 The ones I’ve seen and loved have all been online.
-Since pillow covers are not as readily available as throw pillows, instant gratification isn’t as easily achieved.
+Since pillow covers are not as readily available as throw pillows, instant gratification isn’t so easily achieved.
 Depending on where you purchase your pillow covers, shipping time will vary and so will the return policy.
-Switching to pillow covers will also require some initial set up, i.e. pillow inserts which will vary in price depending on the size and pillow filling you prefer.
+Switching to pillow covers will also require some initial setup, i.e. purchasing pillow inserts which will vary in price depending on the size and pillow filling.

-I’d love for you guys to join in on the conversation!
-Comment below and let me know where you stand, throw pillows or pillow covers?
+Comment below and let me know your preference, throw pillows or pillow covers?
 Where are some of your favorite stores or websites to purchase pillows?
+Until next time friends!